pcb2gcode/pcb2gcode/README.md

      $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+You might need some build tools that typically are not present:

+     $ brew install autoconf automake libtool

 Then you can download and build the git version with

      $ brew install --HEAD pcb2gcode